My Little Pony: Best Gift Ever

 My Little Pony: Best Gift Ever (also known as My Little Pony: Best Gift Ever! and My Little Pony: Friendship is Magic: Best Gift Ever) is a double-length Christmas-themed special based on the animated television series My Little Pony: Friendship Is Magic, taking place in-between seasons eight and nine.
 It premiered on October 27, 2018 on Discovery Family.

-In this special, Twilight and her friends do a "Hearth's Warming Helper" to get just one Hearth's Warming present for another pony, to which they race all over Equestria to find the perfect gift.
+In this special, Twilight Sparkle and her friends do a "Hearth's Warming Helper" to get just one Hearth's Warming present for another pony, to which they race all over Equestria to find the perfect gift.